ABCD-STUDY/analysis-nda/notebooks/derived/core_demographic.md

 Most of these are simple re-definitions of existing columns with simplier names, other columns are re-scored versions of nda17 columns.

-Start by readoing in the merged data from disk.
+Start by reading in the merged data from disk.
 ```r
 nda17 = readRDS("nda17.Rds")
 ```